Kelly Midori McCormick

 HIST 201 History Through Photographs

 How has photography changed the way that we understand and study past historical events?
-This course explores how historians might learn to “read” images and how photographic images change our relationship with the past.
-We’ll trace over 150 years of the history of photography as it shaped a range of fields and became a powerful tool for the sciences and medicine, colonial infrastructure, wartime propaganda, communicating the news, constructing individual and national identities, advertising, protest, environmental activism and feminist critique around the globe.
-This global history of photography includes the Euro-North American context to better understand the role that photographs have had in constructing racist colonial and national frameworks and will also amplify perspectives from photographers across Asia, the Middle East, Africa, and South America.
-The course will combine lectures with active group discussions and activities, visual analysis of photographs, and in-depth engagement with online archives of historical photographs.
+We trace over 150 years of the wider history of photography as it shaped a range of fields and became a powerful tool for the sciences and medicine, colonial infrastructure, wartime propaganda, communicating the news, constructing individual and national identities, advertising, protest, environmental activism and feminist critique around the globe.
+This history of photography seeks to amplify perspectives from around the globe and also approach local archives as central to understanding how histories of migration and colonialism are crucial to Vancouver’s history.
+The class will combine background historical context lectures with active group discussions and activities, visual analysis of photographs, and in-depth engagements with online photography archives.

 HIST 271 Japan and Global History